anchpop/annotator-tots/tator2/README.rst

 Make a production-ready build of the frontend: `yarn build labelsquad`.

-Start the Node.js render server: `yarn render`.
+Start the Node.js render server for server-side rendering of React components: `yarn render`.
+(This is only necessary in production.
+Note that you must restart the render server every time one of your component's source changes, as they are cached)

 Setting Up Your Users